Low-Rank Filtering and Smoothing for Sequential Deep Learning: Conclusion

 \section{Conclusion}

-\textbf{Limitations:} Our diagonal plus low-rank GGN approximation stores matrices of size $1\!\times\!\numparams$, $\numparams\!\times\!\numclasses$, $\numclasses\!\times\!\numclasses$, where $\numclasses$ is the neural net's output dimension.
+\textbf{Limitations:} Our diagonal plus low-rank GGN approximation stores matrices of size $1\!\times\!\numparams$, $\numparams\!\times\!\numclasses$, $\numclasses\!\times\!\numclasses$, where $\numclasses$ is the model's output dimension.
 This is beneficial if $\numclasses\!\ll\!\numparams$, but imposes constraints if the number of classes $\numclasses$ is large.
-In such cases, other curvature approximations like K-FAC, block-diagonal or last-layer could be chosen, but these further reduce expressivity, and efficient filtering and smoothing is not straightforward.
-The method may be infeasible for models with millions of parameters.
+In such cases, other curvature approximations like K-FAC, block-diagonal or last-layer could be chosen.
+However, these likely further reduce expressivity, and efficient filtering \& smoothing is not straightforward.
+Our method may be infeasible for models with millions of parameters.
 Furthermore, low-rank approximations with truncated SVDs can lead to an overestimated curvature, which can hurt performance.
 While incorporating task-specific knowledge into the dynamics model is desirable, it can be challenging to set the associated parameters well in practical applications.
-Finally, our experiments were designed to showcase specific classical scenarios which served as a proxy for real-world continual learning challenges and to highlight the strengths of our method.
+Finally, our experiments were designed to showcase specific scenarios serving as proxies for real-world continual learning challenges and to highlight our method's strengths.